arshinde123/hylia/src/index.md

 ---
 layout: home
-title: Welcome to my blog
+title: Hello I'm Arvind
 postsHeading: Latest posts
 archiveButtonText: See all posts
 socialImage: ''
 ---
 Here, I'll share tips and tricks and tutorials about web development and app development.
+I'm a full stack developer.